 - Education and Science

-If you are a layman, the consumer surplus can be understood as the extra satisfaction that you derive by procuring a good or service that can be more than you could otherwise have expected by foregoing your money.
+If you are a layman, please know that Consumer Surplus is that extra satisfaction that you derive by procuring a good or service that is always more than the level of satisfaction you could otherwise have expected before foregoing your money.

 Normally when you go for a purchase, you will be paying a certain amount of money as its price.
-It gets determined according to your need for that commodity.
-If it is essential for you, then you may be willing to pay even higher prices to obtain that
+The price gets determined according to your need for that commodity.
+If it is essential for you, then you may be willing to pay even higher prices to obtain that.

 This willingness to pay extra money for any goods or services determines the extra satisfaction you are deriving from that commodity.
 This is known as your consumer surplus.